ADGEfficiency/teaching-monolith/distributed-computing/readme.md

 ## Two things we do with computers

+Compute
-- compute = transforming data
+- transforming data

+Memory
-- memory = storing data
+- storing data

 ## What do we want from computers